shred/acme4j/src/doc/docs/migration.md

 ## Migration to Version 3.2.2

 - This version is unable to deserialize resource objects that were serialized by a previous version using Java's serialization mechanism.
 This shouldn't be a problem, as [it was not allowed](usage/persistence.md#serialization) to share serialized data between different versions anyway.
+- _acme4j_ version 2 is now discontinued.
+Please migrate your code to version 3.
+For most clients, it is less work than it seems. 😉

 ## Migration to Version 3.2.0